What Are Ivy League Universities? 2026 Guide for Indians

 What is the acceptance rate for Ivy League universities in 2026?

 All eight Ivies accept fewer than 8% of applicants.
-Harvard (~3.6%) and Columbia (~3.9%) are the most selective.
+Harvard has withheld detailed admissions data for two consecutive cycles, so its exact current rate is unconfirmed; historically it has been among the lowest.
+Among schools that published current figures, Columbia (~3.9%) is among the most selective.
 Cornell (~7.3%) is the most accessible.
 For Indian international students, effective rates are typically lower than published overall figures.

 Do Ivy League universities require SAT scores in 2026?

 Most do.
 Harvard, Brown, Dartmouth, Cornell, and Penn all require SAT or ACT.
 Yale accepts SAT/ACT or strong AP/IB scores.
-Columbia and Princeton remain test-optional.
+Columbia and Princeton remain test-optional, though Princeton’s window closes after Fall 2027 entry.
 Indian applicants should target SAT 1500–1580 for competitive applications.

 Which Ivy League is best for engineering and technology?